 If we rule out all the uncertain Tononi labels, the family was no longer active in violin making after 1730

-To summarize our knowledge of this remarkable family of violin makers, the most active members appear to have been Carlo Annibale for at least 35 years (c.1695–1730, of which about 18 were in the family workshop and 17 by himself), his father Giovanni for about 27 years (c.1686–c.1713), very likely assisted for most of this time by two or three of his sons.
+To summarize our knowledge of the remarkable Tononi family of violin makers, the most active members appear to have been Carlo Annibale for at least 35 years (c.
+1695–1730, of which about 18 were in the family workshop and 17 by himself), his father Giovanni for about 27 years (c.
+1686–c.
+1713), very likely assisted for most of this time by two or three of his sons.
 The other two members documented as makers, Carlo’s brother Felice and his uncle Pietro Andrea, might have had a regular apprenticeship too, but no instruments with their original labels are known to survive.
 The same applies to Antonio Maria.
 It is plausible that the workshop in the Bolognese period needed income from repairs and sales of other instruments to remain open, so the work of these members of the family might have been subordinate to the main activity of violin making.

 Carlo Annibale Tononi instruments